-There are five support committees of senior executives viz Credit Risk Management Committee (CRMC), Market Risk Management Committee (MRMC also known as ALCO), Operational Risk Management Committee (ORMC), Information Security Committee (ISC) and E&S Committee, responsible for implementation of policies and monitoring of level of risks in their respective domains.
+There are five support committees of senior executives viz Credit Risk Management Committee (CRMC), Market Risk Management Committee (MRMC also known as ALCO), Operational Risk Management Committee (ORMC), Information Security Committee (ISC) and E&S Committee, responsible for implementation of policies and monitoring of risk levels in their respective domains.
 The Committees are headed by Managing Director & CEO.
 Senior executives from respective functional areas and risk management are members of the Committee.
 The Committees meet regularly to take stock of various facets of risk management function and place their reports to Risk Management Committee of the Board.
-ALCO meets at least once in a month and ISC meets at least once in a quarter.
+ALCO meets at least once in a month.
 Depending on requirement, ALCO meets at shorter frequencies.
 CRMC and ORMC meet at least once in a quarter subject to minimum of six meetings in a year.
-E&S Committee meets at least once in a quarter.
+ISC and E&S Committee meets at least once in a quarter.

-The major risks addressed are Credit risk, Market risk, Operational Risk, Residual credit Risk, Concentration Risk, Interest Rate Risk, Liquidity Risk, Strategic Risk, Reputation Risk, Human Resources Risk, Pension Obligation Risk, IT & Cyber Security Risk, Compliance Risk, Outsourcing Risk, Model Risk, Settlement Risk and E&S Risk.
+The major risks addressed are Credit Risk, Market Risk, Operational Risk, Residual Credit Risk, Concentration Risk, Interest Rate Risk, Liquidity Risk, Strategic Risk, Reputation Risk, Human Resources Risk, Pension Obligation Risk, IT & Cyber Security Risk, Compliance Risk, Outsourcing Risk, Model Risk, Settlement Risk and E&S Risk.
 Other material risks identified from time to time are taken care of by one of the above said committees or other functional committees of executives, depending on the nature of risk.